It's time to learn the real spark technology

 The nodes mentioned above are of LogicalPlan type, which can be understood as operators for various operations.
 Spark SQL defines various operators for various operations.
 The abstract syntax tree composed of these operators is the basis of the entire Catalyst optimization.
 The Catalyst optimizer will do various things on this tree, moving the nodes on the tree to optimize.

 We use ResolverRelations to parse our AST.
 After parsing, we can see that the original Unresolved Relation has changed to LocalRelation, which represents a table in local memory.
 This table is registered in the catalog when we use createOrReplaceTempView.
-This remove operation is nothing more than looking up a table in the catalog, Find out the schema of this table, parse out the corresponding fields, convert each StructField defined by the outer user into an AttributeReference, and mark it with an ID.
+This remove operation is nothing more than in the catalog Look up the table, find out the schema of this table, and parse out the corresponding fields.
+Convert each StructField defined by the outer user into an AttributeReference, which is marked with an ID.

 Let's use ResolveReferences again.
 You will find that the same fields in the upper layer nodes have become references with the same ID, and their types are AttributeReference.
 After all the rules are finally applied, the entire AST will become